State-Independent Quantum Key Distribution with Two-Way Classical Communication

 \subsection{The Assumptions}

-\begin{itemize} \item What is referred to as a qubit is in actuality a qubit ensemble, for the determination of probabilities. \item Qubits, that is the qubit ensembles, are prepared in Alice's sealed laboratory. \item Observables $A_1,A_2,B_1,B_2$ are selected such that maximal violation of the time-like Bell-CHSH inequality given by Eq.~\ref{eq:timelikebellchsh} can occur.
-This may be selected by Alice and Bob prior to the execution of the protocol. \item Qubit transmission happens over an error-free quantum channel. \end{itemize}
+\begin{itemlist} \item What is referred to as a qubit is in actuality a qubit ensemble, for the determination of probabilities. \item Qubits, that is, the qubit ensembles, are prepared in Alice's sealed laboratory. \item Observables $A_1,A_2,B_1,B_2$ are selected such that maximal violation of the time-like Bell-CHSH inequality given by Eq.~\ref{eq:timelikebellchsh} can be attained.
+This may be selected by Alice and Bob prior to the execution of the protocol. \item Qubit transmission happens over an error-free quantum channel. \end{itemlist}